remynotmartin/cis29GroupProject_Winter2019/README.md

 ## Requirements

 Requires [SFML](https://www.sfml-dev.org/).
-Optionally, the project can be built using make.
+Optionally requires make (for building), and a web browser and Python (for level editing).

 ## Build instructions